 The Epidemic > The Big Five

-I believe 80 to 90 percent of the pitcher injury and Tommy John surgery epidemic is being driven by three problematic movement patterns that pitchers don't do naturally but instead must be taught to do...
+I believe 80 plus percent of the pitcher injury and Tommy John surgery epidemic is being driven by five problematic movement patterns; patterns that pitchers don't do naturally but instead must be taught...

 Matt Harvey's pitching mechanics are a perfect example of these problems.
 In my opinion, they explain Matt Harvey's past elbow and shoulder problems and set him up for more arm problems.

 And, worse, more and more baseball pitchers are having problems with clots, which is just part of something I call TICaNS.